maxmurdoch/flock/src/pages/commercial.md

       buttonTwoExternal: false
       fromPrice: £24.95
       policyFeatureList:
-        - text: Unlimited UK flights, plus worldwide options
+        - text: Unlimited flights on a rolling monthly subscription
-        - text: Equipment and Public Liability protection
-        - text: Theft, storage and transit insurance
+        - text: In-and-out of flight drone and accessory insurance
-        - text: Cover for multiple pilots (up to 10)
+        - text: Fly anywhere in the UK, plus worldwide cover options
+        - text: Adjust your policy anytime, with no admin fees
+        - text: Pay monthly, with no annual contracts
       fromText: from
       perText: a month
       icon: /images/uploads/double-drone.svg
 coverNote:
   hidden: false
   bodyText: >-
     Good news!
-You no longer need to commit to an annual policy in order to get your proof-of-insurance for your PfCO application.
+You no longer need to commit to an annual policy in order to get your insurance certificate for your PfCO application or renewal.
   image: ../../images/uploads/cover-note.svg
   link:
     text: Get your proof of insurance document →
     to: 'https://landing.flockcover.com/cover-note/'
   smallText: >-
-    Flock's Cover Note is accepted by the CAA as proof of EC785/2004 compliant insurance.
-And you can get your document instantly emailed to you, without even having to purchase a policy first.
-Oh, and it's free!
+    Instead, you can use our ‘Cover Note’ which is accepted by the CAA as proof of EC785/2004 compliant insurance.
+Get yours instantly via the Flock Cover mobile app for free.

-  title: Getting or renewing your PfCO?
+  title: Need a PfCO insurance certificate?
 testimonial:
   - author: 'Keith, Land Surveyor'
-    image: /images/uploads/testimonial/4@2x.png
+    image: /images/uploads/grey-testimonial-background.png
     quote: >-
       Fantastic app, speedy human response to any question, very cheap insurance that’s easy to access, what more could you want?
   - author: 'Calum, Aerial Photographer '
-    image: /images/uploads/testimonial/2@2x.png
+    image: /images/uploads/grey-testimonial-background.png
     quote: Easy to use and comprehensive insurance.
 Would highly recommend!
 renewalBanner:
   hidden: false